micmejia/bible-dump/AMPC/Ecclesiastes/Eccl 3.md

 For that which befalls the sons of men befalls beasts; even [in the end] one thing befalls them both.
 As the one dies, so dies the other.
-Yes, they all have one breath _and_ spirit, so that a [^a]man has no preeminence over a beast; for all is vanity (emptiness, falsity, and futility)!
+Yes, they all have one breath _and_ spirit, so that a man has no preeminence over a beast; for all is vanity (emptiness, falsity, and futility)!